Why Summer is a Great Time to Sail on Europe's Rivers

 Enjoy summer in the city — five in fact — on Viking's immersive 16-day Capitals of Eastern Europe Danube cruise from Vienna to the mouth of the river at the Black Sea.
 As well as the elegant Austrian capital and similarly prominent Budapest in Hungary, you'll be fascinated by lesser-known treasures as you visit towns and cities across the Balkans including the respective first cities of Bratislava, Belgrade and Bucharest in Slovakia, Serbia and Romania.

-On this cruise there are opportunities to make the most of the good weather and go on e—bike tours to explore the lush countryside around Vienna or the banks of the Sava River outside Belgrade.
+On this cruise there are opportunities to make the most of the good weather and go on e-bike tours to explore the lush countryside around Vienna or the banks of the Sava River outside Belgrade.
 There are also hiking tours through tranquil forest paths in Fruska Gora, Serbia's first national park, and to the Belogradchik, on the slopes of the Balkan Mountains in Bulgaria.
-Here you'll see remarkable rocks shaped like people, animals and other objects.
+Here, in one of Bulgaria's most scenic regions, you'll see remarkable rocks shaped like people, animals, mushrooms and more.
+Back on your Viking Longship you'll sail past charming cities and experience the dramatic Iron Gate Gorge, once a turbulent stretch of the river that has been tamed by the largest dam on the Danube.

-Viking arranges trips to festivities, such as an Austrian Heurigen dinner to celebrate the annual bottling of the season's wine.
+Viking shore excursions include festivities, such as an Austrian Heurigen dinner to celebrate the bottling of the season's wine.
 You'll visit a to sample tasty dishes on the outdoor terrace and raise a toast to the new wine.
 Good soil and a warm climate have also put Ilok in Croatia one the wine-making map, and this provides another opportunity for a sunny stroll followed by a tasting.